 Flux is needed to prevent oxidation that tends to form when hot metals come in contact with the air.
 During printed circuit board repair and soldering, it's common to see liquid flux from the wave soldering equipment poured into jars and applied with an acid brush.
 More is better, right?
 Why not flood the rework area with flux and get the job done quicker?

 In reality, you may be creating more work, and possibly risking latent failures down the road.
-The excess flux that isn’t fully activated nor brought up to soldering temperature, can lead to corrosion and dendritic growth.
-It pays to find a higher precision method of applying flux.
+The excess flux that isn’t fully activated nor brought up to soldering temperature can lead to corrosion and dendritic growth.
+It pays to find a more precise method of applying flux.
 That's why flux pens are an excellent way to dispense flux for benchtop soldering.

 What Is a Flux Pen?